maxanier/LLM_Editor/README.md

 ## Latex
 If you are writing a latex article and want to process the text, you need to somehow extract it from there.
 I haven't found a good way yet.
+Either go via PDF to get something close to the actual output or use LaTeX code directly if the model can work with that.

+### Via PDF
 My current approach is the following:
 1. Create a PDF that is as "clean" as possible (no figures, no equations, single-column).
 See `/latex` for this.
-2. Use `extract_pdf.py` to get the text
+2. Use `extract_pdf.py` to get the text into `input.txt`
+3. Some manual fine-tuning

+### Via LaTeX
+1. Put LaTeX code (only document body containing text and maybe figures and equations) in `inout/input.tex`
+2. Run `extract_latex.py` to get the text into `input.txt`
 3. Some manual fine-tuning